verata-veritatis/discord-coingecko-price-bot/README.md

 # crypto-punks-floor-price-bot

-WIP.
 Dependencies: `requests` & `BeautifulSoup`.
-Will wrap in discord bot code for deployment in your favorite discord.
+This bot uses BeautifulSoup to pull the CryptoPunks floor price from larvalabs.com/cryptopunks in ETH and USD.

 god bless